BSR-Server/FlexiblePCB/README.md

 **itemPickUpRangeHorizontal**

-Changes the horizontaledge length of item pick up range for player.
+Changes the horizontal edge length of item pick up range for player.

 **itemPickUpRangeVertical**